 CUSTODIAL RESPONSIBILITY DISCLAIMER:

-The University of Texas at Austin Cockrell School of Engineering’s Engineer Your World will not take custodial responsibility of minors while participating in Solve it by Sunset Design-A-Thon.
-Custodial responsibility will remain with teachers, parents, legal guardians, and/or chaperones.
+The University of Texas at Austin Cockrell School of Engineering’s Engineer Your World did not take custodial responsibility of minors while participating in the Solve it by Sunset Design-A-Thon.
+Custodial responsibility remained with teachers, parents, legal guardians, and/or chaperones.